 (c) The child is not employed by an employer that offers any health benefit plan under which the child is eligible for coverage.

-(d) The child is not eligible for coverage under the medicaid program established under Chapter 5111. of the Revised Code or the medicare program established under Title XVIII of the "Social Security Act," 42 U.S.C.
-1395.
+(d) The child is not eligible for coverage under the medicaid program or the medicare program.

 (2) That attainment of the limiting age for dependent children shall not operate to terminate the coverage of a dependent child if the child is and continues to be both of the following:

-(a) Incapable of self-sustaining employment by reason of mental retardation or physical handicap;
+(a) Incapable of self-sustaining employment by reason of physical handicap or intellectual disability;

 (b) Primarily dependent upon the subscriber for support and maintenance.